 This is one of those times when it’s absolutely true that “If Mama (or Papa) ain’t happy, ain’t nobody happy.”

-(Or, to be grammatically correct but not nearly as catchy, “If Mother or Father is not happy, nobody will be happy”!)
+(Or, to be grammatically correct but not nearly as catchy, “If Mom or Dad is not happy, nobody will be happy”!)

 Here are 20 ways to put some more joy in everybody’s homeschooling day:

 - Unless it’s hailing or the wind chill is in the double digits, start the day with time outside.
 Yes, it can be a hassle getting everybody dressed.
 No, you probably won’t want to.
 The combination of sunshine (or at least fresh air), exercise and change of scenery will work wonders on how the rest of the day goes, though.

 - Reach out and call someone.
 Even five minutes on the phone with a fun friend can make a big difference on your mood.
 Studies have also shown that this contact can raise the feel-good hormone oxytocin.
 Connect with friends at least once a day, even just for a few minutes.

 - Hug your kids — lots.
 Hugs, snuggling and other personal contact also raise those oxytocin levels for parents and kids alike.
 Hugs also just set a sweet mood in the house, help kids feel loved, lower stress and meet sensory needs.